Crews break ground on largest California dam removal

-SAN FRANCISCO, June 21 (Reuters) - Demolition crews on Friday began work on the biggest dam removal in California, a project aimed at protecting homes threatened by the aging, obsolete structure and restoring spawning grounds for native trout.
+SAN FRANCISCO (Reuters) - Demolition crews on Friday began work on the biggest dam removal in California, a project aimed at protecting homes threatened by the aging, obsolete structure and restoring spawning grounds for native trout.

 “In 10 years, when you come to the site, you won’t be able to tell there was a dam there,” said Jeff Szytel, founder of contractor Water Systems Consulting, who is overseeing the project.